-We invite abstracts for research that is topical to bioinformatics and computational biology, which is in progress (unpublished, formally Late-Breaking Research) or has been published (after January 1, 2017, previously Highlights Track) for consideration for oral and/or poster presentation.
+We invite abstracts for research that is topical to bioinformatics and computational biology, which is in progress (unpublished, Late-Breaking Research).

-Research may be presented as both a talk and a poster or just a poster.
-Having the same person deliver two (or more) different talks is possible, but discouraged; this allows for wider engagement of researchers.
+Research may be presented as a poster.
+Having the same person deliver two (or more) different abstracts is possible, but discouraged; this allows for wider engagement of researchers.
 Note that an author may only present one poster.

 The presenter should be identified during the submission process.
 Presenters of accepted abstracts are required to present themselves and must register and pay to attend the conference.